-- 4.4.1 The first stage of our marketing campaign is to raise the profile and awareness of the scheme across Reading and to recruit more carers.
-We urgently need local carers to support and care for vulnerable older people in Reading. - 4.4.2 The Reading Shared Lives scheme currently supports 42 service users primarily with learning disabilities, and 33 carers over 23 households.
-This amounts to 17 respite/day support and 25 full-time, live-in service users.
-Eight of the eleven households within Reading borough boundaries are occupied by carers over 60 years old.
-A number of carers have recently retired and the service is looking to recruit new carers generally as well as to expand the service to focus on supporting older people. - 4.4.3 The target audience for marketing is female and male carers aged between 40-55 years old due to the demographic of users of RBC social media, on which the majority of our marketing is targeted.
-However, this will not exclude younger/older adults who are willing and able to provide care to older people.
-The marketing has initially been focussed on West Reading; Tilehurst and Southcote to optimise any word-of-mouth and casual marketing which has traditionally taken place due to the location of current carers being concentrated in these areas. - 4.4.4 The marketing has been focused around the use of Reading Buses to advertise the service; adverts (Appendix 2) were posted on the back of 19 buses throughout the month of March to promote the scheme, and attract members of the public to attend a recruitment information event on 1st April. - 4.4.5 Social media platforms have also been utilised; accounts on Facebook and Twitter have been set up exclusively for Shared Lives and these have been used to advertise the scheme and attract visitors to the information event.
-Further, ITV Meridian News and BBC Radio Berkshire have covered a case study to promote the scheme.
-This was aired on BBC Radio Berkshire on 21st March 2019 and will be airing on ITV in the coming weeks. - 4.4.6 Printed publicity materials have been distributed to strategic locations throughout the borough, including doctors surgeries, places of worship and schools.
-Marketing materials have also been sent electronically to the local police station to advertise to other public sector employees, and have been placed in the Reading Voluntary Action newsletter.
+- 4.4.3 The marketing has been focused around the use of Reading Buses to advertise the service; adverts (appendix 2) were posted on the back of 19 buses throughout the month of March 2019 to promote the scheme and attract members of the public to attend a recruitment information event on 1st April 2019. - 4.4.4 Social media platforms were also utilised; accounts on Facebook and Twitter were set up exclusively for Shared Lives and these were used to advertise the scheme and attract visitors to the information event.
+Further, ITV Meridian News and BBC Radio Berkshire covered a case study to promote the scheme.
+This was aired on BBC Radio Berkshire on 21st March 2019.
+Shared Lives specific Facebook and Twitter accounts have now been deactivated but the scheme continue to advertise via RBC's Facebook and Twitter accounts. - 4.4.5 Printed publicity materials have been distributed to strategic locations throughout the borough, including doctors' surgeries, places of worship and schools.
+Marketing materials have also been sent electronically to the local police station to advertise to other public sector employees and have been placed in the Reading Voluntary Action newsletter.